Voting Rules for Accurate Democracy Voting Systems Rules Tools freeware shareware Glossary

 PoliticalSim software

-A Glossary for Democracy
+A Glossary of Democracy

 Tools for developing democracy